gmu-gd/motion21-spring/syllabus/index.md

 * To understand how static design principles apply to a motion-based medium

 ### Textbook
 There is no textbook for this course.

 ### Programs

 #### design
 You must have After Effects to participate in this course.
 We will also use Photoshop and Illustrator to produce assets and other files throughout the semester.
+See Technology Requirements on for more information.

 #### other

-Zoom (holding class sessions), Slack (communication platform), Chrome, Safari, Firefox, or some other internet browser (accessing class website and uploading videos)
+Zoom (holding class sessions), Slack (communication platform), Chrome, Safari, Firefox, or some other internet browser (accessing class website and uploading videos), and a Vimeo account.

 ### Content

-This course consists of many shorter exercises, a few longer projects, quizzes, and discussion board requirements.
-The exercises are to begin to familiarize students with specific concepts and ideas and the project is a synthesis of the concepts and ideas we will cover.
-Quizzes will review information from the lessons and the discussion board posts will be used for critiques and analysis of relevant topics.
+This course consists of many shorter exercises, a few longer projects, quizzes, and discussion requirements.
+The exercises are to begin to familiarize students with specific concepts and ideas and the projects are a synthesis of the concepts and ideas we will cover.
+Quizzes will review information from the lessons and the discussion posts will be used for critiques and analysis of relevant topics.

 #### project 1: a simple sequence

-Conceptions of time start to get fuzzy when dealing with individual frames.
+Concepts of time start to get fuzzy when dealing with individual frames.
 A 10 second video at 30 frames a second needs 300 frames to fill that time.
-This project will focus on the importance designing for motion without actually animating anything.
-Students will create storyboards, animatics, and key frames of a sequence.
+This project will focus on the importance of designing for motion without actually animating anything.
+Students will create storyboards, reference boards, and concept boards for a short sequence.
+The sequence will not be animated.
 [More information here]({{ site.baseurl }}/projects).

 #### project 2: obstructions
 Obstructions in design can seem like a burden but being able to use them as a creative starting point is key.
 Students will create a short video and then create the same video three more times.
-Each new video will be create using a series of obstructions chosen in class.
+Each new video will be created using a series of obstructions chosen in class.
 [More information here]({{ site.baseurl }}/projects).

 #### project 3: [various]
 Project three will give you the option of coming up with your own project or choosing from one of the projects I have listed.
 The project will be a culmination of the skills and concepts you have learned throughout this course.
 [More information here]({{ site.baseurl }}/projects).

+### Weekly Schedule
+Class is on Thursdays from 10:30&ndash;1:10.
+Most days we will meet for the entire time but some weeks we will have individual meetings or end early.
+All work is due the Wednesday before class by 11:59pm ET.
+This will allow me time to review before class and make sure you aren't working at 3am.
+Time management is an important skill to master and, more importantly, you need to sleep.

 ### Schedule

-The [schedule]({{ site.baseurl }}/schedule/) on this site is an outline of what we will be covering this fall.
+The [schedule]({{ site.baseurl }}/schedule/) on this site is an outline of what we will be covering this spring.
 It is subject to additions and subtractions.

 ### Virtual Meeting Guide